ijtcs-faw/2025/schedule2.md

 </tr>

 <tr>
-<td>14:30</td>
+<td></td>
  <td>
 <details>
 <summary><b>Forum 1-3.</b> Yiming Huang.
 Learning unitary process with autoregressive neural network</summary>
 Characterizing quantum processes is a cornerstone of quantum information science, but conventional techniques like quantum process tomography (QPT) demand extensive resources and suffer from poor scalability.
 Here, we propose a learning-based approach that leverages the generative model to efficiently learn Hamiltonian dynamics.
 By decomposing such dynamics into a linear combination of Pauli operators, with the expansion coefficients parameterized by an autoregressive neural network (ARNN), we design an infidelity loss and then train the ARNN to learn such unitary process.
-Our numerical experiments demonstrate that our proposed model offers a scalable and flexible pathway for characterizing quantum operations with potential applications in quantum computing and quantum information processing.
+Our numerical experiments demonstrate that our proposed model offers a scalable and flexible pathway for characterizing quantum operations with potential applications in quantum computing and quantum information processing.<br><br>
 Biography: Yiming Huang, a postdoctoral fellow at the Center on Frontiers of Computing Studies, Peking University, mainly focus on quantum algorithm and optimization for NISQ devices, and leveraging machine learning to tackle problems in quantum chemistry and many-body physics.
 His work aims to advance the application of quantum computing and machine learning in complex optimization and data processing.
 </details>
  </td>